-The fifth and sixth characters indicate the year (00).
-The last character indicates whether the variable is edited/imputed (X).
+The fifth and sixth characters indicate the year (03).
+The seventh character, "X", indicates the variable is edited/imputed.

-For example, HHSF00X is the edited/imputed amount paid by self or family for 2000 home health expenditures.
+For example, HHSF03X is the edited/imputed amount paid by self or family for 2003 home health expenditures.

-2.5 File Contents
+2.6 File Contents

-2.5.1 Survey Administration Variables
+2.6.1 Survey Administration Variables

-2.5.1.1 Person Identifiers (DUID, PID, DUPERSID)
+2.6.1.1 Person Identifiers (DUID, PID, DUPERSID)

 The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
 The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 2000 Full Year Population Characteristics file.
+For detailed information on dwelling units and families, please refer to the documentation for the 2003 Full Year Population Characteristics file.

-2.5.1.2 Record Identifier (EVNTIDX)
+2.6.1.2 Record Identifier (EVNTIDX)

-EVNTIDX uniquely identifies each event (i.e., each record on the file) and is the variable required to link home health events to data files containing details on conditions (MEPS 2000 Medical Conditions File).
-For details on linking see Section 5.0 or the MEPS 2000 Appendix File, HC-051I.
+EVNTIDX uniquely identifies each event (i.e., each record on the home health file) and is the variable required to link home health events to data files containing details on conditions (MEPS 2003 Medical Conditions File).
+For details on linking see Section 5.0 or the MEPS 2003 Appendix File, HC-077I.

-2.5.1.3 Round Indicator (EVENTRN)
+2.6.1.3 Round Indicator (EVENTRN)

 EVENTRN indicates the round in which the home health event was reported.
-Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 4.
-Likewise, Rounds 1, 2, and 3 are associated with data collected from Panel 5.
+Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 7.
+Likewise, Rounds 1, 2, and 3 are associated with data collected from Panel 8.

-2.5.2 Home Health Event Variables
+2.6.2 Home Health Event Variables